About Little Bells Promiseland

 We are registered with the Social Welfare Council of Nepal.

 Our vision is to work towards duplicating the model used in Little Bells Promiseland Home, Kaski to bring hope to other localities and for many more generations of children in Nepal.

 A safe location

 Little Bells Promiseland is situated in a rural area which keeps those staying and learning with us safe from urban unemployment issues, unrest & vice options.
-The surrounding villages provide a proportion of the community that passes through our home and educational environment providing us with an ideal way to give back to the community within which we are located.

 We are located 2,024 metres above sea level, next to Australian Camp (Thulakharka), in Gandaki Zone, Kaski District, Lumle VDC, Ward No. 04, Nepal.

 For those in Little Bells Promiseland and those volunteering to work with us or visiting to take part in our trekking programmes, we could not be in a better location.